 A better way: Students should be active participants enjoying their growth experience.
 This is the reason we conduct experiences in meaningful locations instead of in a classroom setting.
 You step out of your comfort zone to transform as a person and leader through meaningful participation.

-Taking the time to grow and change as a leader is an important and a worthy goal, so use these tips to find the best fit for you and as Gallwey puts it to find the “better way to change.”
+Taking the time to grow and change as a leader is an important and a worthy goal.
+Therefore, use these tips to find the best fit for you and as Gallwey puts it to find the “better way to change.”

 Come back for our next discussion from our favorite leadership books: how using techniques from The Power of Moments by Chip Heath and Dan Heath can help you make greater impact as a learning professional and leader.